usememos/dotcom/content/blog/20k-github-stars-in-2-years.md

 ## In the End

 Memos' success isn't just about the star numbers.
-It's a testament to hard work, growth, and the power of open source.
-It's redefined digital note-taking, making it a form of self-conversation.
-If you haven't tried Memos yet, now's a great time.
-Those 20,000 GitHub stars aren't just a number; they represent Memos' journey and its exciting future. 🌟✨
+It's proof of dedication, progress, and the impact of open source.
+If you haven't tried Memos yet, now's a great time. 🌟✨